Braundo/kubernetes-guide/docs/about.md

 icon: material/information
 ---

-My name is Aaron Braundmeier and I've been working in the tech industry for over a decade at companies such as Mastercard, VMware, and Broadcom (new adventure coming soon).
+My name is Aaron Braundmeier and I've been working in the tech industry for over a decade at companies such as Mastercard, VMware, and Broadcom and CVS.
 I've long been a Kubernetes fan and had the privilege of working hands-on in that space during my time within the [Tanzu](https://tanzu.vmware.com/platform) business unit at VMware.
+Please note that all opinions and content on this site belong to me and do not reflect the opinions, plans, or designs of any of my current or former employers.

 I'm a Certified Kubernetes Administrator (CKA) and am always interesting in learning and being hands-on with all things Kubernetes.